 Driving in Scotland vs. Ireland

-Read More: The Best Books About Scotland
+Read More: Best Books About Scotland

 Public transport in Ireland and Scotland

-Both Ireland and Scotland offer their own unique transportation options for tourists.
-Ireland’s public transport system includes buses, trains, and trams (in Dublin).
-The train company in the Republic of Ireland is Irish Rail.
+Both Ireland and Scotland have public transportation options for tourists (for those who don’t want to drive).
+In Ireland, the public transport includes a system of buses, trains, and trams (only in Dublin).
+The main train company you’ll see here is the Irish Rail.

 Scottish vs. Irish Cuisine